1. Home

 • Control level: Mini-split heat pumps give you the best zoned control for the best performance and efficiency.

-• Invasive ductwork: If you have a newly-constructed building or a building without ductwork, then putting in ductwork for a central heat pump could be more expensive.
+• Invasive ductwork: If you have a newly-constructed building or a building without ductwork, ductwork for a central heat pump could be more expensive.

 • Efficiency: Central heat pumps are, relative to many other heating and cooling methods, highly energy efficient, but typically less efficient than mini-split systems due to energy/air loss through ductwork.

-One more consideration is looking at a way to upgrade your home heating and cooling system for no money down.
-A heat pump lease makes it possible to have all the benefits of a new energy-efficient heat pump with a budget-friendly monthly payment and no upfront expense.
+Whatever your preference, a heat pump lease makes it possible to have all the benefits of a new energy-efficient heat pump with a budget-friendly monthly payment and no upfront expense.

 Connecting with the right team about your home heating and cooling and overall energy needs is another way to make the best decision.
-You can check out a heat pump lease with Palmetto LightReach and our HVAC advisor page today.
+Explore your options with a heat pump lease with the Palmetto Comfort Plan and our HVAC advisor today.

 Are mini-splits cheaper than central heat pumps?